RichardOberdieck/opti_fit/docs/simple-model.md

 - $TP$ is the set of true positives hits.
 - $s_{h,a}$ are the scores for algorithm $a$ and name $h$.
 - $\epsilon$ is the tolerance to make the "less than" work mathematically.

+!!! info

+    Theoretically, a lower bound of 0 on the $x_a$ variable would be correct, as one cannot by definition exclude those scores below 80.
+However, this leads to a tremendous increase in the problem size and therefore, we deemed 80 to be a good threshold.
+As the [Results](results.md) section shows, none of the optimal cutoffs calculated reach the lower bound of 80.

 ## Removing false positive payments